salomaosnff/injets/README.md

 ## Getting started

-To start using injets, you have to create a `root module`.
+To start using injets, you first have to create a `root module`.

 A `root module` is simply a starting point for your project, so all other modules are going to be attached to it.